New Patient Referrals

-- Call our HomeCare RN Coordinator at 858-966-4941 with the patient’s name, location, need and proposed discharge.
+- Call HomeCare at 858-966-4941 with the patient’s name, location, type of service needed and proposed date of care.
 We will determine if HomeCare is a contracted provider and confirm the patient’s insurance eligibility.
+If we able to provide care we will request the information on the fax referral form below to start the admission process.

-- If HomeCare can provide care, the RN coordinator will contact you to discuss plan of care.
-If you do not hear back from the RN Coordinator within an hour, please re-contact the HomeCare office at 858-966-4941 and request to speak to a person.
+- If you do not hear back from the staff within an hour, please re-contact the HomeCare office at 858-966-4941 and request to speak to a person.

-- Unit staff call Hospital operator at 858-576-1700 to contact RN on call.
-The on-call RN will require the following information:
+- Call Hospital operator at 858-576-1700 to contact staff.
+New referrals require the following information:

 - Patient’s name, location, date of birth and insurance information, including the name of the medical group

-- The on-call RN verifies HomeCare’s ability to accept patient with the HomeCare Administrator and HomeCare pharmacy.
+- Staff verifies HomeCare’s ability to accept patient with the HomeCare Administrator and HomeCare pharmacy.

 - Upon verification that HomeCare can accept the patient, referral please fax the following information: [download fax cover sheet]